chrhodes/Prism-Problems-Solutions/ReadMe.txt

+TODO - Fact check this.
+Not sure this was done
+Don't see and -8.0 folders

-The Solution and Projects in this folder have been converted to .NET 5.0.
+The Solution and Projects in this folder were downloaded from Deprecated Pluralsight courses of the same name
-Both the Before and After Folders have been updated.

-The Orginal work was targeting an earlier version of Prism and .NET 4.5
+The Original work was targeting an earlier version of Prism and .NET 4.5

-A Diff can be made between these folders to see the changes

-prism-loading-modules-user-roles  prism-loading-modules-user-roles-8.0
-prism-mastering-tabcontrol        prism-mastering-tabcontrol-8.0
-prism-problems-solutions          prism-problems-solutions-8.0
-prism-showing-multiple-shells     prism-showing-multiple-shells-8.0
+Updated versions of these examples are under chrhodes\VNCExplore\Prism

 Christopher